MSP-Greg/SketchUp/docs/SketchUp_14_Constants_Guide.md

 ```ruby
 pt_location = face.classify_point(pt)
 ```
-The below code sample is in the Template_Code.rb file.
-Load, then GuideCode.new.face_1.
+The below code sample is in the [template_code.rb] file.
+Load, then SUMD_TC.new.face_1.

 ```ruby
 # must have a model open with at least one face!